jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Reminder: Your Time is Valuable

-I want to close with a little bit more about you.
-And your time.
+I want to close out by saying something that I don't think gets said enough.

+## YOU ARE AWESOME

-The **hero** support person is well known.
-They are awesome - spending endless hours communicating with customers, walking them through the product, communicating their requests to the product team, issuing bugs on their behalf.
+You are awesome.
+As support people, you spend countless hours communicating with customers, walking them through our product, and documenting their requests for the product team.

-We all love and respect the support hero.
-But here's what happens - that person has all the front-line feedback and communications in their head, and no time to get deep on sharing it.

-The support hero doesn't have time to participate in new product walkthroughs, or provide thoughtful feedback on new feature iterations.
-As a result, the product goes out absent of context - it may solve customer problems, but perhaps not in the way they'd like to use it.
-That creates more support, which further buries our hero.
-It's a crappy, never ending cycle and no one wins!
+You are the front-line heros that make-or-break your company's future.

-I beg of you, if you only take one thing away from this talk: your time is important.
-When you see something that is draining your time and preventing you from doing next level work for your customers, find a way to automate it away.
+So I beg of you, if you only take one thing away from this talk: your time is important.
+When you see something that is draining your time and preventing you from doing next level work for your customers, automate it away.

-Don't be afraid that just because you aren't personally interfacing with your customer's, they will be angry with you.
-For most, that personal touch was never important in the first place.
+Your customers don't need hand holding, and they don't need coddling.
 All they need are clear, helpful support resources.

 Make more happy customers.
 Lift some heavy ass weights.
 Thank you.

+## Ain't Nothin But a Peanut!

 ---